 Dry Hair Cutting

-If you like your natural curls or waves and want to flaunt them, go for dry hair cutting.
+If you like your natural curls or waves and want to flaunt them, go for a dry cut.
 It gives your hair a fresh feel.
-This type of cutting is excellent for creating movement in the hair.
+This type of cut is excellent for creating movement in the hair.
 Cutting dry hair allows your stylist to pay attention to your curls and cut them in a way that enhances them.

 Some professionals cut hair dry because they want to see the shape of the haircut while cutting.
 Also, people with issues like thicker hair on one side and thinner hair on the other should go with dry hair cutting.
 It allows the stylist to see exactly how your hair falls to troubleshoot the problem.

-Fine and low-density hair requires less control and also benefits from this technique as it minimizes the amount of hair taken off.
-In dry hair cutting, what you see is what you get.
+Fine and low hair density requires less control and also benefits from this technique as it minimizes the amount of hair taken off.
+With a dry hair cut, what you see is what you get.
 It helps the stylist create softer shapes more efficiently, which is very difficult with wet hair.
 It is also ideal for refinement.
+However, dry hair can be difficult to manage and hold and requires proper hair tools to keep your hair sections in place.

 Dry hair cutting also has its downsides – holding and parting dry hair is not easy, and it is more difficult to cut precisely.